jtsternberg/LocalGPT/README.md

 *   **Provider Agnostic**: Designed for extension, with support for Google Gemini, OpenAI, and Anthropic.
 *   **Local Configuration**: Define your custom GPTs in simple JSON files.
 *   **Interactive Chat**: Chat with your custom GPTs directly from the command line.
+*   **Non-interactive Chat**: Send a single message or a file to a GPT without entering an interactive session.
+*   **Reference Files**: Include local files in your GPT's context to provide additional information and data.
 *   **GPT Builder**: An interactive wizard to help you create your custom GPT configuration files.

 ## Prerequisites